 Process improvement requires change.
-Given the statewide scope of the Performance Outcomes System and the various current levels of data availability, quality, and use in quality improvement processes, some may be resistance to adopt new practices.
+Given the statewide scope of the Performance Outcomes System and current data availability, quality, and use of existing data in quality improvement processes, some entities may be resistant to adopt new practices.
 If DHCS attempts to accommodate everyone, project scope will be difficult to manage and it will be difficult to make progress.
-DHCS will continue to communicate expectations, timelines, and the related purposes for needed changes while also providing support to prepare for any changes.
+Therefore, DHCS will continue to communicate expectations, timelines, and changes while also providing support to prepare for any changes.